mayaanne/foundations/week-2/README.md

 # Week Two

-__A prerequisite course for Dev Academy Bootcamp__

-In the first part this week you'll dive into HTML and CSS, the language of the web, and create a blog using HTML and CSS that you'll contribute to through out your journey.
+In the first part this week you'll dive into HTML and CSS, the language of the web, and use it to create a blog that you'll contribute to through out your journey.
 Secondly you'll use last weeks core material and reflections to pull together your learning plan.
 You'll need to arrange a time to pair with an EDA facilitator to establish to negotiate that plan.

 ## Tech